victorarias/MagicMoq/README.md

 }
 ```

-###Another cool feature is the ability to "redirect" calls to a dependency method to the MagicMoq itself, making it return another mocked dependency from the container:
+###Another cool feature is the ability to "redirect" calls to a method of a dependency to the MagicMoq itself, making the method return another mocked dependency from the container:
 ```C#
         [Test]
         public void MagicTest()